Featured articles | Weekly Newsletter | Topics | Syndicate / XML feed / RSS

 July 28, 2005

 With the support of the Wildlife Conservation Society, a group of African entrepreneurs has developed a strategy for reducing human-elephant conflicts in Africa while raising money for farmers and conservation.
-The Elephant Pepper Development Trust both promotes the use of chilli peppers as a means of keeping elephants, buffalo, and other species away from important sources of human food and as a viable cash crop to the economy of African nations.
+The Elephant Pepper Development Trust both promotes the use of chili peppers as a means of keeping elephants, buffalo, and other species away from important sources of human food and as a viable cash crop to the economy of African nations.

 July 27, 2005